DathanStoneDev/DevStone-Portfolio/README.md

 :small_blue_diamond: Fully responsive design for mobile, small, medium and large screens. <br/>
 :small_blue_diamond: seemless animations using the Animate On Scroll (AOS) library. <br/>
 :small_blue_diamond: Lightning fast loading time due to Amazon Web Services hosting. <br/>
+:small_blue_diamond: FormSubmit for a serveless form, so users can send me an email.

 ## Built with